-I don’t know what’s worse: contracting a disease for no known reason or knowing exactly what you did to get that disease or not being able to manage it completely.
-Whichever choice sucks, especially when that disease currently has no known cure, but its symptoms can be mitigated.
+I don’t know what’s worse: contracting a disease for no known reason or knowing exactly what you did to get that disease.
+Perhaps the worst is not being able to manage it completely.
+Whichever of the above sucks, especially when that disease currently has no known cure, but its symptoms can be mitigated.
 It’s most common in women, and you’re also more likely to get fibromyalgia if a family member has it.
 We still have a lot to learn about fibromyalgia, but there have been many developments in managing the symptoms, as well as the physical and emotional pain of having the disorder.
 Even though you can’t completely rid yourself of fibromyalgia, you can get treatment that will help you live your life on your own terms instead of your disorder’s.

 - Pain in several areas (head, neck, shoulders, chest, elbows, hips, knees)